actualbudget/actual/docs/contributing/releasing.md

 ### Windows Store Releases

-The windows Store release process consists of: logging in, uploading the packages, updating the store listing, and submitting for certification.
+The Windows Store release process consists of: logging in, uploading the packages, updating the store listing, and submitting for certification.

 It's a relatively straight forward process - Microsoft provide a lot of [documentation for it](https://learn.microsoft.com/en-gb/windows/apps/publish/publish-your-app/msix/create-app-submission).